Here you will find a list of some of my personal favorite ideas and businesses related to sustainable living

 Consider European brands for major appliances

-For example, investing a Miele washer dryer set will get you top energy and water efficiency, 20+ years of functionality, and reduced wear on clothing.Car share, carpool, walk, bike, public transit
+For example, investing in a Miele washer dryer set will get you top energy and water efficiency, 20+ years of functionality, and reduced wear on clothing.Car share, carpool, walk, bike, public transit

 The United Nations estimates that the human population will level around 10-12 billion people by the end of the century.
 This prediction is based largely on social and economic indicators, but does not factor in environmental changes over that time.
 This larger population may exceed the earth's carrying capacity.
 To keep populations as low as possible, developing nations must move as quickly as possible through stages 2 and 3 of the demographic transition model to minimize population growth.